puyacodes/pdcsc/README.md

 The name of journal table can be customized in `pdcsc` config file through `changesetsTableName` prop.

-### Update mode
+## Update mode
 The `apply` command has 3 modes which can be customized through `-m` argument:

 - `Test`: test changesets against a backup of the database.
 This is useful when we want to make sure whether changesets will work correctly on the database or not.
 - `TestAndUpdate` (default): test changesets first and if they were ok, update database.
 - `Update`: execute changesets directly against the database.

 Ideally, we should use a `TestAndUpdate` mode as it is the default mode.
-However, if we are completely sure about our changesets or the test phase takes a long time due (database is very large or under heavy load and backup/restore will take a long time), we can directly execute them on the database.
+However, if we are completely sure about our changesets or the test phase takes a long time (database is very large or under heavy load and backup/restore will take a long time), we can directly execute them on the database.

-Example: only test changesets on a backup of database, not directly on database.
+Example 1: only test changesets on a backup of database, not directly on database.
 ```bash
 pdcsc apply -d MyDb -m Test
 ```

-Example: apply changesets directly on database, do not test them beforehand.
+Example 2: apply changesets directly on database, do not test them beforehand.
 ```bash
 pdcsc apply -d MyDb -m Update
 ```

-### Test changesets one by one
+## Test changesets one by one
 By default, `pdcsc apply` creates a bundle out of changesets and executes the bundle against a database backup.

 Using `-11` or `--one-by-one` cli argument we can ask `pdcsc` to test changesets one by one.